-We also maintain the Cogent Biosciences, Inc. 2020 Inducement Plan (the "2020 Plan," and together with the 2018 Plan, the "Plans").
-As of March 31, 2021, (i) a total of 6,937,279 shares of our common stock were then subject to outstanding options granted under the Plans, including 2,782,918 options that are contingent upon stockholder approval of this proposal as discussed below under "Specific Benefits under the 2018 Plan," (ii) 10,000 shares of our common stock were then subject to unvested restricted stock awards and unvested restricted stock unit awards granted under the Plans, (iii) 864,395 shares were available for new award grants under the 2020 Plan and (iv) 1,588,831 shares were available for new award grants under the 2018 Plan (without taking into account the 6,000,000 shares that would be added to the 2018 Plan if stockholders approve this proposal or the 2,782,918 shares subject to options that are contingent on stockholder approval of this proposal).
-As of March 31, 2021, the average weighted per share exercise price of all outstanding stock options granted under the Plans was \$9.88 (\$9.57 under the 2018 Plan only) and the weighted average remaining contractual term was 9.69 years (9.67 years under the 2018 Plan only).
-If stockholders approve this proposal, we currently expect the number of additional shares being requested for approval, combined with the evergreen provision in the 2018 Plan, will be sufficient to meet our expected needs through the remaining term of the 2018 Plan based on our historical grant practices and performance.
-If stockholders do not approve this proposal, we will continue to have the authority to grant awards under the 2018 Plan, but the proposed 6,000,000 share increase in the 2018 Plan share limit will not be effective and could result in a serious disruption of our compensation programs and will limit our ability to provide retention incentives to our executives and other employees.
+We also maintain the Cogent Biosciences, Inc. 2020 Inducement Plan (the "Inducement Plan," and together with the 2018 Plan, the "Plans").
+As of March 31, 2023, (i) a total of 15,503,250 shares were then subject to outstanding options granted under the Plans, (ii) a total of up to 2,500,000 shares were then subject to outstanding and unvested performance-based restricted stock units ("PSUs") granted under the 2018 Plan that are contingent upon stockholder approval of this proposal as discussed below under "Specific Benefits under the 2018 Plan," (iii) 677,995 shares were available for new award grants under the Inducement Plan and (iv) 796,715 shares were available for new award grants under the 2018 Plan (without taking into account the 6,000,000 shares that would be added to the 2018 Plan if stockholders approve this proposal or the up to 2,500,000 shares subject to PSUs that are contingent on stockholder approval of this proposal).
+No other award types are outstanding under the Plans.
+As of March 31, 2023, the average weighted per share exercise price of all outstanding stock options granted under the Plans was \$9.96 (\$9.89 under the 2018 Plan only) and the weighted average remaining contractual term was 8.52 years (8.71 years under the 2018 Plan only).
+If stockholders approve this proposal, we currently expect the number of additional shares being requested for approval, combined with the evergreen provision in the 2018 Plan, will be sufficient to meet our expected needs through the first quarter of 2026 based on our historical grant practices and performance.
+If stockholders do not approve this proposal, we will continue to have the authority to grant awards under the 2018 Plan, but the proposed 6,000,000 share increase in the 2018 Plan share limit will not be effective and the PSUs covering up to 2,500,000 shares will be forfeited, both of which could result in a serious disruption of our compensation programs and will limit our ability to provide retention incentives to our executives and other employees.
 Equity awards are a significant component of total compensation for our executive officers and other employees and are vital to our ability to attract and retain outstanding and highly skilled individuals in the extremely competitive labor markets in which we must compete.
 If stockholders do not approve the proposal, we would need to grant cash and other non-equity rewards to these individuals.
 We believe that such alternative forms of compensation do not align employee interests with those of stockholders as efficiently as equity-based awards, and we feel it is important to provide compensation that continues to effectively align employees with stockholders and which provides a total compensation package that is competitive with other companies.
 We strongly believe that the approval of this proposal is instrumental to our continued success.

-Please see the discussion below under "Specific Benefits under the 2018 Plan" and "Aggregate Past Grants Under the 2018 Plan" for detailed information on certain awards that we granted that are contingent on stockholder approval of this 2018 Plan proposal, as well as past awards granted under the Plans.
+Please see the discussion below under "Specific Benefits under the 2018 Plan" and "Aggregate Past Grants Under the 2018 Plan" for detailed information on certain awards that we granted that are contingent on stockholder approval of this proposal, as well as past awards granted under the Plan.